turbot/steampipe-plugin-alicloud/docs/index.md

 select * from alicloud_all.alicloud_vpc;
 ```

 Steampipe supports the `*` wildcard in the connection names.
-For example, to aggregate all the AWS plugin connections whose names begin with `alicloud_`:
+For example, to aggregate all the Alicloud plugin connections whose names begin with `alicloud_`:

 ```hcl
 connection "alicloud_all" {